 Andrew graduated from the University of Northern Iowa in 2005 with a degree in Business Administration.
 He was also a member of UNI’s varsity baseball team, playing middle infield for four years.

 For the first 22 years of my life, I was heavily involved with athletics.
 Those experiences—and the mentors I had—shaped my life in many positive ways.
 I learned the importance of putting the best interests of the team before my own.
 The total team approach to Foster Group’s financial planning philosophy is why I feel comfortable here, and why our clients feel confident in working with us.

-I thank God every day for my wife, Lindsay, and our two children, Sid and Ayla.
+I thank God every day for my wife and our four children.
 Playing games, taking part in church activities, and watching the Hawkeyes play are a few of the things we enjoy doing as a family.
 When I have free time, you’ll find me on the golf course or fishing for the next big catch!

 One of my favorite topics to read about and discuss is the art of leadership.
 I really enjoy this thought from Robert Greenleaf: “Good leaders must first become good servants.”
 I try to bring this servant leadership mindset to our clients and to my family life at home.

 B.A.
 Business Administration, University of Northern Iowa (Cedar Falls, Iowa)